North African Internet Governance Forum (NAIGF)

 Article(18): Voting System

-1. All Procedural matters that need collective MAG's decisions, shall be adopted and approved according to the simple majority vote system by of MAG members (50% of MAG members +1).
+1. All Procedural matters that need collective MAG's decisions, shall be adopted and approved according to the simple majority vote system of MAG members (50% of MAG members +1).

 Chapter (4): Charter Review